Frenzy HotNS Barbarian Greater Rift Speed Farming Variation

 Parts of the skill and passive selection will overlap with the base Greater Rift progression build, but others will have to change according to the task at hand.
 Ability to cross over great distances faster and more efficiently take precedence.

-- Frenzy is still your main damage dealer, but since you will be dropping progression-oriented weaponry like The Burning Axe of Sankis (and losing the elemental damage bonus as consequence) for In-geom (see gearing section below) you can change from the Fire rune Maniac to any one you like.
-For the sake of example, we have swapped to the Cold rune Berserk and have specced out the build for Cold damage, though it should be noted that you receive all rune effects regardless, due to The Undisputed Champion.
+- Frenzy is still your main damage dealer, but since you will be dropping progression-oriented weaponry like Azurewrath (and losing the elemental damage bonus as consequence) for In-geom (see gearing section below) you can change from the Cold rune Berserk to any one you like.
+For the sake of consistency, we have kept to the Cold rune Berserk and have specced out the build for Cold damage, though it should be noted that you receive all rune effects regardless, due to The Undisputed Champion.

 - Furious Charge retains its role as a movement skill.
 You have some freedom of choice when it comes to the rune; if you do not trust your dominance over the current content to ensure an uninterrupted streak of In-geom procs, you can stick to the self-sufficient cooldown-resetting powers of the rune Merciless Assault.
 Otherwise, we suggest that you alter to the rune Cold Rush for an instant proc of the Savages 2-piece set bonus, so you immediately deal the full damage of your Frenzy slashes; In-geom should cover for your reliably available mobility.

 - Battle Rage Bloodshed, Threatening Shout Falter and War Cry Impunity are all kept as valuable and consistent buffs to your damage and survivability.